Calumma benovskyi: Phylogeny

-Multiple phylogenetic analysis were performed using the data gathered from the holotype of Calumma bnovskyi, all of which finding the species to be nested deep within the genus Calumma.
+Multiple phylogenetic analysis were performed using the data gathered from the holotype of Calumma benovskyi, all of which finding the species to be nested deep within the genus Calumma.
 The initial two analysis recovered the same topology, placing the Miocene species as the sister taxon to the short-horned chameleon and finding the big-nosed chameleon as a sister taxon to Calumma and Bradypodion, possibly due to its small size affecting its skull morphology.
 A third analysis utilized a prior molecular phylogeny recovered by Tolley et al. to constrain the ingroup, producing slightly different results.
-While C. bnovskyi was still found to be a clear member of Calumma, this analysis found it to be the sister taxon of the long-nosed chameleon, with the short-horned chameleon as a sister to both these species.
+While C. benovskyi was still found to be a clear member of Calumma, this analysis found it to be the sister taxon of the long-nosed chameleon, with the short-horned chameleon as a sister to both these species.